hed-standard/hed-specification/README.md

 anguage available in Wikis and on GitHub repositories.

 All analysis and validation tools operate on an XML translation of the vocabulary markdown document.
-The current versions of the HED vocabulary.
 In addition, an expandable non-editable HTML viewer is available to help users explore the vocabulary.

 ### HED-3G vocabulary views
 The latest version of the redesigned HED vocabulary is 8.0.0-beta.1.
 This is a pre-release version